Joey1998hub/V2V3D/README.md

 * The result files will be saved to `./Results`.

 #### Notes:
-* We are organizing the relevant dataset and will release it as soon as possible.
+* We are organizing the relevant dataset and will release it soon.
 * We will continue to update and improve this repository.